 Accumulated Depreciation: The Utility recorded accumulated depreciation balances of \$111,417 and \$274,517 for water and wastewater, respectively.
-Staff auditors calculated accumulated depreciation using the prescribed rates set forth in Rule 25-30.140, F.A.C.
-Staff recommends the following adjustments to accumulated depreciation.
+Our auditors calculated accumulated depreciation using the prescribed rates set forth in Rule 25-30.140, F.A.C.
+Thus, we find the following adjustments to accumulated depreciation.